Accessibility WCAG Conformance Report

 - Review of UI labeling and control accessibility

-- Hover-over detailed descriptions of options
+- Hover-over detailed descriptions for options

 - Automated accessibility scanning tools

-- Windows Narrator screen reader support
+- Verification with Windows Narrator screen reader

 - Review of color contrast and visual indicators